vaibhavagrawal05/Naksh-Jewels-/README.md

 ---
 **Note:**
 - Make sure both servers are running for full functionality.
-- No database is required; data is stored in-memory on the backend.
+- No database is required; data is stored in-memory on the backend. # Naksh_assignment